Axway/streams-open-docs/content/en/docs/subscribers/subscriber-webhook.md

 ## Getting webhook subscriptions for a topic

-In order to get existing subscriptions, simply do the following GET request on your topic:
+To get existing subscriptions, do the following GET request on your topic:

 `GET /subscribers/webhook/topics/{topicId}/subscriptions`